-Collaborating with tribes:

-The Commission has a long history and a good track record of collaborating with tribes on cultural and natural resource protection and cultural events.
+Collaborating with tribes: The Commission has a long history and good track record of collaborating with native tribes on cultural and natural resource protection and cultural events.
 New efforts include collaboration with tribes on basic park management.
 A unique co-ownership and co-management arrangement was forged with the Swinomish Indian Tribal Community at Kukutali Preserve, where joint development and preservation efforts are proving successful.
 Parks also has engaged with the Nisqually Tribe to provide trail access at Nisqually State Park.
 This partnership creates a venue in which the tribe can tell its story to a wider audience.

-The Commission and the Swinomish Indian Tribal Community co-manage the Kukutali Preserve near La Conner.

 The annual intertribal canoe journey route includes stops and celebrations at state parks, where we are honored and proud to help host.

 Linking State Parks to broader recreation, education and conservation purposes: The lands and waters of state parks meet multiple public interest objectives.
 State Parks campgrounds, trails and picnic areas serve as way stations for anglers, hunters, bird watchers and climbers.
 Its wetlands, escarpments, prairies and old-growth forests serve as habitat for wildlife conservation.
 Its amphitheaters and historic structures are sites for field research, formal and informal education and lifelong learning.
-The State Parks' No Child Left Inside grant program, administered in coordination with the Recreation and Conservation Office, fosters connection between our state's youth and the great outdoors.
+The State Parks' "No Child Left Inside" grant program, administered in coordination with the Recreation and Conservation Office, fosters connection between our state's youth and the great outdoors.